jamesloper/psa.hux.com/_posts/2017-08-03-primitive.md

 Eagerness to master new skills for dauntingly unfamiliar projects

 Self Critical
-An inner urge for change and improvement before someone else imposes it
+An inner urge for change and improvement before the outside world imposes it

 Intellectual Curiosity
 A hungry mind that's open yet critical and seeks true understanding